-Proposals to develop new employment opportunities and proposals that lead to additional employment, including small new shops, community facilities and services, will be supported.

-New commercial buildings (for retail or office use) should be of high-quality design and respect their surroundings.
-New buildings for industrial purposes (Use Class B) should be located in the designated business areas as shown in (Appendix 16).

-Mixed use development consisting of ground floor shop frontage, office and/or residential to the first floor will be supported, provided that:

-- i. it does not generate unacceptable noise, fumes, smell or result in other disturbances to nearby occupants; and - ii. that highway safety, local traffic levels and the rural character of the NA are not unacceptably harmed; and - iii. without harm to adjoining residential and non-residential uses; and - iv. any new development should be within the Development Boundaries.
+B2 Proposals to develop new employment opportunities and proposals that lead to additional employment, including small new shops, community facilities and services, will be supported.
+New commercial buildings, i.e. non-residential buildings for retail or office use, must be of high-quality design and respect their surroundings.
+Buildings for industrial purposes must be in designated business areas.
+Mixed use development consisting of ground floor shop frontage, office and/or residential to the first floor will be supported, provided that: i. it does not generate unacceptable noise, fumes, smell or result in other disturbances to nearby occupants; and ii. that highway safety, local traffic levels and the rural character of the NA are not unacceptably harmed; and iii. without harm to adjoining residential and non-residential uses; and iv. any new development should be within the Development Boundaries.